esenliyim/imdblistparser-php/README.md

 - Can filter by genre, returning titles that either contain all of the specified genres or any of them

+- Can skip marshaling the list items into an array of film objects and get it as a 2D array of strings instead

 ## TODO

 - TESTS TESTS TESTS